RadoslavTsvetanov/js_template_manager/docs_and_readme.md

 ** INSTALLATION FOR REVIEWING AND CONTRIBUTING TO CODE **

-- node amd nnpm installed
+- node amd npm installed
   -> for backend
   --docker can be used tooo for running the backend
   -- npm i